4 Way automatic Traffic light controller using Arduino Project

 Note: In practical, we did not have to use the current limiting resistors as the current from each digital I/O pin of the Arduino UNO is limited to 20mA only.
 Hence no resistor required for LED connection.

-Circuit Diagram :
+Circuit Diagram for traffic light :

 (circuits.io)Connect All the LEDs as per the circuit diagram shown below for traffic light controller.